 These numbers were determined taking the average monthly cost of common purchases, adding them together, and then multiplying by 11 months.
 We rounded the cents to the nearest dollar for figures that were not solid dollar amounts.

 The aforementioned additional 50,000 miles was determined by adding up those monthly costs and multiplying by three.
-The amount exceeds $3,000 and, based on the Capital One Venture Rewards Credit Card signup bonus, you can earn 60,000 miles when you spend $3,000 using the card within the first 3 months of opening an account.Please Note: Information about the Delta SkyMiles® Blue American Express Card has been collected independently by TheSimpleDollar.com.
+The amount exceeds $3,000 and, based on the Capital One Venture Rewards Credit Card signup bonus, you can earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.Please Note: Information about the Delta SkyMiles® Blue American Express Card has been collected independently by TheSimpleDollar.com.
 The issuer did not provide the details, nor is it responsible for their accuracy.

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view our disclosures, click here.
 Opinions expressed here are the author’s alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser’s page for terms & conditions.